Steps To Take After A Car Accident

 You need to contact your insurance company and report the claim and advise them of the name and address of the insurance company of the other driver.
 If you are contacted by the driver’s insurance company, do not give a sworn statement under oath until you have discussed it with a lawyer.
 Sometimes, the details of the statements that are given to insurance agents are recorded and can certainly be used against you if you file an action against the other driver.

 If you have medical insurance, you may use your medical insurance coverage to pay your medical claims.
 Most people have auto insurance with medical payment coverage up to a $5,000.00 limit that is also a source for a claim payment.
 However, your medical insurance and your auto insurance may have a right to be reimbursed when you collect the medical bills from the other driver’s insurance company.
 Certainly contact a lawyer if after a month or more you are still seeing a physician for any injuries sustained in the incident.
-Attorneys at Allen Wellman McNew Harvey, LLP have handled multiple automobile, semi-truck, railroad and other types of incidents.
-In addition, Allen Wellman McNew Harvey, LLP handles all types of negligence claims which include medical malpractice and products liability.
+Attorneys at Allen Wellman Harvey Keyes Cooley, LLP have handled multiple automobile, semi-truck, railroad and other types of incidents.
+In addition, Allen Wellman Harvey Keyes Cooley, LLP handles all types of negligence claims which include medical malpractice and products liability.
 Please contact us if you are in an accident and one of our attorneys would be glad to help you through the process.